+With thousands of addiction treatment centers across the US, choosing the best one can be challenging.
+It’s even more difficult when you consider which facilities are reputable and which ones are not abiding by regulations.
 This is where The Joint Commission on Accreditation of Hospitals (JCAHO) comes in.
-JCAHO Accredited treatment centers are recognized for their dedication to high quality service in the healthcare industry.
+JCAHO Accredited treatment centers are recognized for their dedication to high-quality service in the healthcare industry.

 The History of The Joint Commission

-In 1961 JCAH gained national importance when the federal government decided that if a hospital met all of the JCAH’s requirements it also met the Medicare conditions of participation.
-This was a historic move by the government to put so much faith in the opinion of a 501c3 non-profit organization.
+In 1961 JCAH gained national importance when the federal government decided that if hospitals met all of the JCAH’s requirements it would meet the Medicare conditions of participation.
+This was a historic move by the government to put so much faith in the opinion of a non-profit organization.

-In 1970, now named JCAHO, the organization began accreditation processes for behavioral health, which included substance abuse treatments centers.
-In 1998, the Joint Commission International was formed taking its influence to healthcare organizations outside of the United States.
+In 1970, now named JCAHO, the organization began accreditation processes for behavioral health, which included substance abuse treatment centers.
+In 1998, the Joint Commission International was formed taking its influence on healthcare organizations outside of the United States.

-Today, the Joint Commission is known across the country as the “gold standard” of substance abuse accreditation and evaluates more than 21,000 organizations in the United States.
+Today, the Joint Commission is known across the country as the “gold standard” of substance abuse accreditation.
+Every year it evaluates more than 21,000 organizations in the United States.

-Once the accreditation process begins, surveys are conducted by each team of behavioral health care professionals, all with the highest level of experience, education and licenses.
+Once the accreditation process begins, a team of behavioral health care professionals starts conducting surveys.
+Only those with the highest levels of licenses, experience, and education conduct these surveys.

-Every 39 days accreditation is due for renewal and to ensure that the highest standards are being met on a consistent basis all of the surveys are unannounced.
-Anyone can pass a test when they have 2-weeks to prepare for it but it takes a solid and exceptional drug rehab to be in fit condition to pass the strict standards of JCAHO 365 days a year.
+Every 39 days accreditation is due for renewal.
+To ensure facilities are meeting these standards, the surveys happen at random times.
+Anyone can pass a test when they have 2-weeks to prepare for it.
+But it takes a reliable and exceptional drug rehab to be in proper condition to pass the strict standards of JCAHO 365 days a year.

 The JCAHO team then speaks to random patients and all of the healthcare professionals that they have interacted with or received care from.
-Once this intense inspection of records, administration procedures, medication handling and maintenance is finished a rehab can then be certified for a period of 39 months.
+Once this intense inspection of records, administration procedures, medication handling, and maintenance concludes, a rehab can then be certified for 39 months.

 1. Organizational Structure

 The first of these benefits is that the Joint Commission provides a guidepost and framework for how to structure and manage a drug rehab.
-By offering a guide book on organizational structure it ensures that treatment centers for drug and alcohol abuse adhere to policy’s that benefit the patients and prevents over enthusiastic and eccentric business owners with no mental health experience from dictating unproven treatment methods and modalities.
+By offering a guide book on the organizational structure, it ensures that treatment centers for drug and alcohol abuse adhere to policies that benefit the patients and prevents over-enthusiastic and eccentric business owners with no mental health experience from dictating unproven treatment methods and modalities.

 3. Ongoing Support and Resources

-When you are looking for a high quality, leading addiction treatment center, only look at rehab centers that are JCAHO Approved.
-You wouldn’t want to go to just any doctor to treat cancer, so why should addiction be any different?
-It is just as much of a disease as any other condition, so make sure that you are being particular about where you choose to receive treatment.
+When you are looking for high quality, leading addiction treatment center, only look at rehab centers with the JCAHO certification.
 After all, a highly reputable facility will have all of the qualifications, licenses, and credentials that are appropriate for a treatment facility to have.

-Lighthouse has The JCAHO “Gold Seal” of Approval and is also licensed by the Florida Department of Children and Families.
-In addition to this, Lighthouse is certified by Florida Association of Recovery Residences.
-These credentials are important because they help indicate the reputability of the facility.
-There simply is no better, more trustworthy treatment center in Florida than Lighthouse.
-If you, or a loved one, are looking for immediate help, call Lighthouse now at 1-866-308-2090.
+Lighthouse Recovery Institute has the JCAHO “Gold Seal” of Approval and is also carries licenses by the Florida Department of Children and Families.
+In addition to this, we’re certified by the Florida Association of Recovery Residences.
+These credentials are necessary because they help indicate the reputability of the facility.